 If you have crossfades turned on at the Output gateway, the transition between the two sources is subtle; no surprises on stage.
 You can set the Output Port property called “Crossfade Time” to determine how long the switch over between the two consoles will be.

-Magic channel is a feature unique to Pathport gateway nodes and only works when Pathport nodes are receiving DMX and sending it as sACN to the outputs.
+Magic channel is a feature unique to Pathport gateways and only works when Pathport gateways are receiving DMX and sending it as sACN to the outputs.

 To learn more about sACN and how it works well with Pathway’s Via Switch, check out this video: